satoshi-bitninja/node-bitmusa-api/README.md

 ### Spot
 - createOrder(): Creates an order.
-- createSellOrder(): Creates an sell order.
-- createBuyOrder(): Creates an buy order.
 - cancelOrder(): Cancels an order.
-- getOrder(): Gets details of a specific order.
+- getOrder(): Gets details of a specific order. [not supported]
-- getOpenOrderList(): Gets a list of open orders.
+- getOpenedOrders(): Gets a list of open orders.
-- getOrderList() : Gets the list of orders in a specific market.
+- getOrderedOrders() : Gets the list of orders in a specific market.
-- getTradeList() : Retrieves the list of trades in a specific market.
+- getTradedOrders() : Retrieves the list of trades in a specific market.
 - getOrderBook() : Retrieves order book information for a specific market.
 - getTicker() : Gets the current ticker information for a specific market.
 - getRecentTrades(): Retrieves the recent trades of a specific market.